Do you need more time to connect with your team?

 Recently, I was working with a client with exactly this problem.
 Rushing around at 100 mph, he had no time to have conversations with his team.
 His meetings became shorter and shorter, until the only topic of conversation was, ‘where are you up to with project X?’

 He explained it felt very robotic.
 Once the progress updates had been received, the meeting was over.
 There was no human connection at all.

 As we spoke, it was clear my client recognised the negative effect this situation was having on his team.
 As the meetings focused entirely on progress updates, he knew he’d lost touch with who they were as individuals.
-He was spending precious contact time discussing updates when he really wanted to understand more about them, discuss any concerns, and support them to improve and develop.
+He was spending precious contact time discussing updates.
+What he really wanted to do was understand more about them, discuss any concerns, and support them to improve and develop.

 The 3 ’P’s Model by Michael Bungay Stanier is a really valuable a framework for directing the focus of a conversation.
 Using this model, a leader can help the team member decide which aspect of a challenge is at the heart of a challenge they’re working through.
 The challenge might be centred on:

 - Project – the actual content you’re’ working on